 Notably, jointly held property is dealt with under The Law of Property Act, which may allow a party to require the property be sold and the net proceeds divided equally on a current basis, rather than being stuck with the estimated value as of the date of separation.

 This may be a matter of some importance as, say, a home owned by one party on the date of separation goes up or down in value during the time it takes to have the matter settled, one of the parties will be happy and the other unhappy with the gain or loss.

-For those common-law relationships which don’t last the three years, relief may still be found in the case law of trusts or unjust enrichment.
+For those common-law relationships which don’t last the three years, or one year if they are unmarried, relief may still be found in the case law of trusts or unjust enrichment.

 Contrary to common understanding, the FPA does not provide for the actual division of things or the equal sharing of things.
 It has no effect on ownership, before or after separation.